3-connected Reduction for Regular Graph Covers

-\begin{proof} According to Lemma~\ref{lem:nonintersecting_interiors}, the interiors of the atoms are pairwise disjoint, so $\Ker(\Phi_i)$ acts independently on each interior.
-Thus we get $\Ker(\Phi_i)$ as the direct product of actions on each interior $\int A$ which is precisely $\Fix(A)$. \end{proof}
+\begin{proof} Every automorphism of $\Ker(\Phi_i)$ fixes all vertices and edges outside the interiors of atoms of $\calA$.
+According to Lemma~\ref{lem:nonintersecting_interiors}, these interiors are pairwise disjoint, so $\Ker(\Phi_i)$ acts independently on each interior.
+Thus we get $\Ker(\Phi_i)$ as the direct product of actions on each interior $\int A$ which is precisely $\Fix(\bo A)$. \end{proof}

-Alternatively, $\Fix(A)$ can be defined as the point-wise stabilizer of $\bo A$ in $\Aut(A)$.
 Let $A_1,\dots,A_s$ be pairwise non-isomorphic atoms in $G_i$, appearing with multiplicities $m_1,\dots,m_s$.
 According to Lemma~\ref{lem:kernel_char}, we get

 For the example of Fig.~\ref{fig:example_of_reduction}, we have $\Ker(\Phi_0) \cong \gC_2^8 \times \gC_2^4 \times \gS_4^4$.
-For the example in Fig.~\ref{fig:example_of_reduction}, it is shown in~\cite{knz} that
+For the example in Fig.~\ref{fig:example_of_reduction}, it is shown in~\cite[Proposition 4.7]{knz} that